Signatures of real algebraic curves via plumbing diagrams: Abstract

 \section{Abstract}

 We define and calculate signature and nullity invariants for complex schemes for curves in $\rp$.
-We use a generalization of the Murasugi-Tristram inequality to prohibit certain schemes from being realized by real algebraic curves.
+We use an analog of the Murasugi-Tristram inequality to prohibit certain schemes from being realized by real algebraic curves.
+We give new formulas for Casson-Gordon invariants of graph manifolds, and signatures of graph links